 Clearly, we are not the only evolving integrated delivery system facing these issues.
 It is surprising how little peer-reviewed research is extant to help answer some of these pressing organizational and governance-related questions.

-David B. Nash, MD, MBA is Editor-in-Chief, American Health & Drug Benefits; Founding Dean, Jefferson College of Population Health, Philadelphia, PA.
+David B. Nash, MD, MBA is Editor-in-Chief, American Health & Drug Benefits and Founding Dean, Jefferson College of Population Health, Philadelphia, PA.

 - Nash DB.
 The price of PEACE.
 Am Health Drug Benefits.
 2016;9(9):473-474.